AlexeyMK/alexeymk.com/_posts/2017-04-15-testing-your-way-through-technical-interviews.md

 If you insist on being fancy, you can do that thing where you ask your interviewer if they'd like you to use a proper testing framework first, and of course they don't, but now it looks like you _could_ and you're just doing them a favor by using asserts, cause you're like, super assertive.

 #### Ok so now what?
 Well obviously you should come [work at Opendoor](https://jobs.lever.co/opendoor/f1bace9e-8d29-4d45-a72b-98e2c06bf2c1?lever-via=aHMDi1LN8p) with me!
 We have [the good coconut water](https://static1.squarespace.com/static/544a7286e4b0e537e01eb8e0/583e0f3c59cc68a8c3dcbc35/5841eb973e00be994a516b61/1480715164561/slide1%402x.jpg) and don't run out of it until like noon, 12:30 on good days.
-Plus, there's a decent chance you'll run into me on your phone screen and we can that awkward interaction of trying to figurue out why my name sounds familiar.
+Plus, there's a decent chance you'll run into me on your phone screen and we can have that awkward interaction of trying to figure out why my name sounds familiar.

 <hr>